Kentico/xperience-calendar-component/README.md

 ## Package Installation

-Add the package to your application using the .NET CLI
+Add the package to your application using the .NET CLI.

 ```powershell
 dotnet add package Kentico.Xperience.CalendarComponent